seapagan/sqliter-py/docs/guide/models.md

 >
 > If you DONT use a static type checker (`mypy`, `ty` or similar) then you can
 > leave off the `Annotated`.

-> [!CAUTION]
->
-> In version 0.9.1 and below, this flag was `Unique()` with a capital 'U'.
-This
-> has now been deprecated to the current `unique()` with a lower case 'u'.
->
-> The old functionality still works but will raise a deprecation warning and
-> will probably be removed in future versions.

 ### Custom Table Name